amilochau/seo-webpack-plugin/README.md

-# seo-webpack-plugin
+# @amilochau/seo-webpack-plugin

 ## Introduction

-`seo-webpack-plugin` exposes a Webpack plugin to generate SEO files:
+`@amilochau/seo-webpack-plugin` exposes a Webpack plugin to generate SEO files:

 - the `robots.txt` file lets crawler know which page they should visit, and references sitemap files
 - the `sitemap.xml` file (eventually split in multiple files) lets crawler know which pages they should index, with their references with multiple languages